8.7.5 Transferee and Transferor Liabilities

 6. The term "transferee" includes transferee of a transferee, heir, legatee, devisee, distributee of an estate, shareholder of a dissolved corporation, assignee or donee of an insolvent person, successor of a corporation, party to a reorganization defined in IRC 368, and all other classes of distributees.
 It also includes in gift tax cases, the donee, without regard to the solvency of the donor, and any person who, under IRC 6324(a)(2), is personally liable for any part of the estate tax.

-1. Title 31 of the U.S. Code in section 3713(b) provides a fiduciary is personally liable for tax where he or she has paid debts or distributed assets without first having satisfied the claim of the United States, in violation of federal priority found in section 3713(a).
+1. 31 USC 3713(b) provides a fiduciary is personally liable for tax where they have paid debts or distributed assets without first having satisfied the claim of the United States, in violation of federal priority found in 31 USC 3713(a).

 2. Issue the notice the later of the following periods: (1) One year after the liability arises or (2) the collection period of the tax in respect of which such liability arises.